chuckmasterson/chuckmasterson.github.io/_posts/2017-03-01-changing-my-blog-to-jekyll-why-i-did-it.md

 I reprogrammed this blog.

 That, of course, doesn’t make much sense if you don’t know how the old system worked or how the new one does.
-So I’ll sum those up very briefly.
+So I’ll sum those up briefly.

 **Blogger,** which I just moved away from, is a service run by Google.
 To write a post I would log on, type a bunch of words, and press a big “Publish” button.
 In the course of that I might also